steaks/leo-query/docs/next/guide/setupWithNextJs.md

 };
 ```

+Browse a working implementation [here](https://codesandbox.io/p/devbox/next-js-example-0-3-0-y6w29t).

-### Passing Data with a Timestamp
+## Passing Data with a Timestamp

-Leo Query provides the option to pass a value along with a timestamp.
-This is a way to provide data in a more precise way.
-Leo Query will look at the timestamp provided to deterime if the data provided is fresher than the existing data.
-Use this for advanced edge-cases and more precise data passing when working with Next.js.
+For a more advanced data passing technique you can pass a value and timestamp to the hook.
+Leo Query will look at the timestamp provided.
+If the timestamp is newer than the timestamp when the last value was set the query will receive the updated value.
+If the timestamp is older the value will be ignored.

+This technique is useful when you are concerned about race-conditions or the Zustand store having stale data.

 ### Example

-Fetch data in the server component and create a timestamp.
-Pass it to client components through props.
 ```typescript
 //page.tsx
 import {DogStoreProvider} from "@/app/store/provider";